jeremyschiemann/redact/README.md

-# Redact
+# Redactrs

 ## What is it?
-Redact is a wrapper for sensitive data that you want to avoid being leaked by accidentally printing/logging/etc. them.
+Redactrs is a wrapper for sensitive data that you want to avoid being leaked by accidentally printing/logging/etc. them.

 How the data is redacted is defined by the `Redactor`.
 A `Redactor` is a struct that implements the `Redactor`-trait.